IAmCoder/awesome-lucid-dreams/README.md

 ## Podcasts

 - [The Lucid Dreaming Podcast](https://lucidsage.com/) by Lucid Sage - covering theory, philosophy, practice and gadgets for lucid dreaming.

+## Meetups

+- [Tech for Dreaming](https://techfordreaming.com/events/) - a community focused on the application of technology to make lucid dreaming more accessible.

 ## Magazines